Outdoor Writers Association of California

 Visalia was established in 1852 and has an interesting history including stories of the “wild west.”
 Spend the morning walking historic sites along the downtown Visalia Rail.
 This guided tour is facilitated by Visalia Heritage.

 The afternoon will be spent at Riata Ranch International, home of the Riata Ranch Cowboy Girls.
 You will be greeted with a traditional cowboy mid-day meal.
-Attendess will be mentored on preparing the horse for the trail, the foothills just outside of Visalia.
+Attendees will be mentored on preparing the horse for the trail, the foothills just outside of Visalia.
 After the 60 minute ride, attendees will have a trick horse riding demonstration followed by personal trick riding techniques.

 Trail Ride with Riata Ranch Cowboy Girls: